-- proof of immunization against Tetanus, Diphtheria and Pertussis (TDAP) within the last ten (10) years; - proof of immunization against Measles, Mumps & Rubella (MMR) or Titer; if non-immune, requires additional MMR Vaccinations; - proof of immunization against Hepatitis Series B and Titer (6+ month process).
-If non-immune, a waiver is required; - proof of immunization against chicken pox and a Varicella Titer if non-immune, two (2) doses of Varicella vaccine is required; - influenza vaccines may be required annually depending on healthcare facility requirements
+- proof of immunization against Tetanus, Diphtheria and Pertussis (TDAP) within the last ten (10) years; - proof of immunization against Measles, Mumps & Rubella (MMR) or Titer; if non-immune, requires additional MMR vaccinations; - proof of immunization against Hepatitis Series B and Titer (6+ month process).
+If non-immune, a waiver is required; - proof of immunization against chicken pox and a Varicella Titer if nonimmune, two (2) doses of Varicella vaccine is required; - influenza vaccines may be required annually depending on healthcare facility requirements

-Current CPR Certification: Basic Life Support (BLS) Provider from the American Heart Association or American Red Cross is required for Nursing and Allied Health programs.
-Online CPR Certification is not accepted in some programs.
+Current CPR Certification: Basic Life Support (BLS) Provider certification from the American Heart Association is required for Nursing and Allied Health programs.
+Hybrid CPR certification is accepted.
+Online CPR certification is not accepted.